-Regulation A+ Offering Disclosures – Regulation A+ Law Firm- Going Public
+Regulation A Form 1-A Offering Circular Disclosures – Going Public Lawyers

-Regulation A+ expands existing Regulation A. Existing Regulation A provides an existing exemption from registration for smaller issuers of securities.
-Regulation A+ offerings can be used in combination with direct public offerings and initial public offerings as part of a Going Public Transaction.
+Regulation A Form 1-A Offering Statements require line item disclosure of information about the issuer and the offering.
+Form 1-A is subject to a full review by the SEC.
+Regulation A offerings can be used in combination with direct public offerings and initial public offerings as part of a Going Public Transaction.
 Regulation A+ simplifies the process of obtaining the seed stockholders required by the Financial Industry Regulatory Authority while allowing the issuer to raise initial capital.
 Issuers conducting Regulation A+ offerings must provide the disclosures required by Form 1-A. Regulation A + Form 1-A consists of the following three parts:

 - Part I: an eXtensible Markup Language (XML) based fillable form, which captures key information about the Issuer and its offering using an easy to complete online form, similar to Form D, with drop-down menus, indicator boxes or buttons, and text boxes, and assists Issuers in determining their ability to rely on the exemption.
 The XML-based fillable form will provide a convenient means of assembling and transmitting information to EDGAR, without requiring the Issuer to purchase or maintain additional software or technology;

 - Part II: a text file attachment containing the body of the disclosure document and financial statements, formatted in HyperText Markup Language (HTML) or American Standard Code for Information Interchange (ASCII) to be compatible with the EDGAR filing system; and